 Extra tips and tricks

-If you just want to use an identity for BCC on 3rd party clients or Save a copy on 3rd party clients, you can put a
+If you just want to use an identity for BCC on third party clients or Save a copy on third party clients, you can put a single

 @ to make it match anything.
 For instance,

 *@fastmail.com will match any